uftr/devex/README.md

                 - Takes user input for REPLACE-ME values and stores the config in `sys/<SYSTEM-NAME>/`.
                  <SYSTEM-NAME>` is one of the user input.
-                - envName is optional argument and if passed, it is treated as the environment which creates a distrinct config file for the environment.
+                - envName is optional argument and if passed, it is treated as the environment which creates a distinct config file for the workspace.
 It generated the file `<envName>-config.txt`

 -   plan  [-s] [envName]
                 - Generates the main.tf (in `sys/<SYSTEM-NAME>/.cache`) by replacing the variable values with the user provided values and executes `terraform init` & `terraform plan`
                 - If -s option is passed, `terraform init` will be skipped (`terraform plan` is performed)
-                - envName is optional argument and if passed, it is treated as the target environment causing it to process the config file named `<envName>-config.txt`.
+                - envName is optional argument and if passed, it is treated as the target environment/workspace causing it to process the config file named `<envName>-config.txt`.
                  New workspace named `<envName>` will be setup for terraform init and plan.